Denver Overloaded Truck Collision Attorneys

 Setting You on a Path to Recovery

-If you’ve been injured in an overloaded truck crash, you’re likely feeling frightened, anxious, and aren’t sure of what to do next.
+If you’ve been injured in a Colorado overloaded truck crash, you’re likely feeling frightened, anxious, and aren’t sure of what to do next.
 We understand.
 It can feel almost impossible to figure out what your next steps should be when you’re also dealing with recovery, hospital bills, and emotional trauma.
 That’s why you should contact us at (303) 759-9945.
 We’ve been through this process with others like you before, and know what the next step should be.
 Call Leventhal Puga Braley P.C. and find out what we can do for you.

 Great Trial Lawyers Obtaining Unparalleled Results